5 Supposedly Badass Criminals Caught in Embarrassing Ways

 But then, in 2004, he started right back up again, leaving untraceable letters and packages around the Wichita area.
 Rader had apparently grown tired of all the tedious photocopying that went into sending an untraceable letter to the police, and decided to look into this newfangled "computer" stuff that seemed to be all the rage.
 In the trademark fashion of a person who has little to no idea how computers or the Internet work, he literally sent police the following message:

 "Look, be honest with me.
 If I send you a disk will it be traceable?
-Just put [the answer] in the newspaper."
+Just put in the newspaper."